tastyminerals/tasty-blog/_posts/2020-03-22-multidimensional_arrays_in_d.md

 assert(origSlice == origSlice[]);
 ```

-Additionally, you can perform substraction on the `$` operator to index the elements from the end.
+Additionally, you can perform basic math operations on the `$` operator to index the elements from the end.
+Indexing with single `$` won't work.

 ```d
 auto origSlice = 10.iota.slice;